ripper-roo/ripper-roo/README.md

 - 💞️ I am a Cybersecurity enthusiast.
 - 🌱 I also joy working with Computer Networking.
-- 👀 In the mean time, I do game modding and web development.
+- 👀 In my free time, I do game modding and web development.

 ---